What Is a Charter School?

 Beyond academic performance, the sector has made substantial advancements in quality, progressing in organizational efficiency, innovation, accountability, and general public acceptance.
 Charter schools have proven their scalability in cities such as Washington D.C., New Orleans, Louisiana, Gary, Indiana, and Detroit, Michigan.
 High-performing charter management organizations are also replicating at a faster rate.
 For innovation, charter schools are implementing new learning models, governance systems, funding structures, and high quality training programs.
 The sector is winning an increasing number of Investing in Innovation (i3) federal grants, given for innovative practices for student achievement.
 The improvement in authorizer practices results in greater accountability for the sector.
 This can be observed through the approval of higher-quality schools and closure of poorly-performing ones.
 Despite the debates and challenges (below) surrounding the initiative, public opinion has largely advanced in favor of charter schools, with a majority of Americans supporting charter schools according to the 2015 PDK/Gallup Poll.

 Charter schools continue to face limited access to resources and opportunities.
 Charter schools must secure funds to cover startup and other costs not faced by traditional schools.
+Acquiring a facility is a particular challenge.
 Charter schools typically rely on philanthropic, state, and federal grant programs to assist with these costs.
-Acquiring a facility is a particular challenge, and in recent years more state operation funds have been devoted to facilities.
 However, these funding streams may be inadequate and unreliable for school needs.
 The sector also experiences narrow pipelines of human capital and talent.
 This includes qualified teachers, school leadership, executive leadership, and board members.

 Quality and Oversight